epsil/gll/README.md

 General Parser Combinators in Racket
 ====================================

-This article explains how to implement a general parser combinator framework that handles left-recursive and ambiguous grammars.
+This article explains how to implement a general parser combinator framework which handles left-recursive and ambiguous grammars.
 It is implemented in [Racket](http://www.racket-lang.org/), a dialect of Scheme.
 However, the principles are not specific to Racket and could expressed in any language; porting is outlined at the end of the article.
-All the code is available from [GitHub](https://github.com/epsil/gll/):
+All the code is available from [GitHub](https://github.com/epsil/gll):

 ```
 git clone https://github.com/epsil/gll.git